4lineclear/basm/README.md

 # basm

-basm is emulates assembly language, mostly to aid in learning.
+basm emulates assembly language, mostly to aid in learning.